godotengine/godot-docs/tutorials/scripting/overridable_functions.rst

 This document presents the ones you'll use most often.

-.. seealso:: Under the hood, these functions rely on Godot's uses a low-level
+.. seealso:: Under the hood, these functions rely on Godot's low-level
              notifications system.
 To learn more about it, see :ref:`doc_godot_notifications`.